-Formal face-to-face lectures are complemented by guest speakers' talks from the industry (e.g. bankers and regulators).
-The idea is to gain focus on specific and up-to-date topics (example of hot topics in banks are: the introduction of a new resolution procedure within the European banking union and the Non-performing loans issues in the European banking industry).
-In the same spirit, to stimulate the debate, lectures are structured based on empirical evidence and incidents, stylized facts are presented and commented in class, practical examples of instruments and techniques are proposed.
-Consistently traditional material (e.g. textbook/ebook and slides) are complemented and empowered by empirical academic papers, institutional analyses (e.g. banking authorities and analysts' reports), relevant newspaper articles (e.g. FT columns), exercises in excel.
+Formal face-to-face lectures are complemented with guest speakers' talks from the industry (e.g. bankers and regulators) to gain focus on specific and up-to-date topics.
+Lectures are structured based on empirical evidence and incidents, stylized facts are presented and commented in class, practical examples of instruments and techniques are proposed.
+Consistently traditional material (e.g. textbook/ebook and slides) are complemented and empowered by academic papers, institutional analyses (e.g. banking authorities and analysts reports), relevant newspaper articles (e.g. FT columns), and Excel spreadsheets.

 |Continuous assessment||Partial exams||General exam|

-The written exam consists of multiple choice questions and exercises aimed to gauge students’ ability to recognize different aspects of banks’ and insurance companies activity, e.g., the specificities of their business models, the drivers of banks’ funding and investment strategies, the main sources of risks, and how these risks are measured and managed.
-Multiple choice questions are structured in a way to enable the assessment of multiple skills: qualitative and critical abilities (e.g., by selecting the option that better reflects bank regulators’ view point on a given matter) as well as quantitative skills (e.g., by measuring banks’ exposure to certain risks).
+The exam gauges students’ ability to: recognize different aspects of banks and insurance companies activity, e.g., the specificities of their business models; identify the drivers of banks’ funding and investment strategies; spot the main sources of risks, and how these risks are measured and managed.
+Exam questions are structured to assess multiple skills: qualitative and critical abilities (e.g., by selecting the option that better reflects bank regulators’ view point on a given matter) as well as quantitative skills (e.g., by measuring banks’ exposure to certain risks).